Anthony William: Early life

 William has described that he first received his expertise through a connection to "Spirit" when he was four years old.
 He claims that he correctly diagnosed his grandmother with lung cancer, and often healed family and friends throughout his childhood.

+William began promoting supplements and herbs for health in 1985.
+He also studied cooking, nutrition, and herbalism.
+In 2000, William and his wife Rachel Schutzman opened a health food store in Machias, Maine called Earth Organic Market.

 Career

-William uses the title "Medical Medium" about himself.
-He has published 8 books, and has been on the New York Times bestselling list.
+William uses the title "Medical Medium".
+He has published 8 books, and has been on the New York Times Best Seller list.
 He is a writer for Gwyneth Paltrow's Goop, for which he is considered a "trusted expert."
 He has nearly 3 million followers on Instagram as of 2021 and has 3.5 million followers on Facebook as of 2021.

 His website contains at least 177 revenue-generating affiliate links to Amazon products, such as nutritional supplements.
 According to the legal disclaimers on his site as well as on his Goop articles, William has no certifications of scientific or medical training.
 He has also published a disclaimer saying that his suggestions should not be a substitute for medical advice.
 He has frequently been solicited by the traditional press for comments, but appears to infrequently engage with journalists.

 Claims and practice

 Psychic connection and angels

 William states that his connection to Spirit presents itself as a voice outside of his head, next to his right ear.
-His connection to Spirit gives him the ability to scan bodies in a way that can diagnose all blockages, infections, trouble areas, past problems, and even soul fractures with knowledge that comes from Spirit.
-This assists in his claimed ability to diagnose other people of various illnesses as well as offer treatment.
+He claims that his connection to Spirit gives him the ability to scan bodies in a way that can diagnose all blockages, infections, trouble areas, past problems, and even soul fractures with knowledge that comes from Spirit.
+He claims that this assists in his self-professed ability to diagnose other people of various illnesses as well as offer treatment.

-In his book, Life-Changing Foods, there is a dedicated chapter to angels.
+In his book Life-Changing Foods, there is a chapter dedicated to angels.
 He explains that he believes in the existence of twelve different angels, with names such as the Angel of Abundance and the Angel of Addiction.
 He encourages his followers to invoke the names of specific angels to ask for help in various circumstances.